hazelcast/hazelcast-jet/site/docs/architecture/fault-tolerance.md

 until the user decides do remove it. -->

 <!--
-Exported snapshots are mainly used to upgrade the job: job is cancelled with a snapshot and a new job is submitted that will use the saved snapshot for initial state.  -->
+Exported snapshots are mainly used to update the job: job is cancelled with a snapshot and a new job is submitted that will use the saved snapshot for initial state.  -->